Major Depressive Disorder

 About two out of every three drug-treated patients suffering from depression do not receive adequate therapeutic benefit from their initial treatment with a standard, FDA-approved antidepressant, and the likelihood of achieving remission declines with each successive treatment attempt.

-We are developing AV-101, a new generation, oral CNS prodrug candidate in Phase 2 clinical development, initially as adjunctive treatment, replacing the widespread use of atypical antipsychotics such as aripiprazole, for tens of millions of MDD patients worldwide suffering from an inadequate response to standard antidepressants.
-Paradigm-shifting clinical studies performed by Dr. Carlos Zarate and others at the National Institute of Mental Health (NIMH), Yale University and several other academic research centers have demonstrated that, when given intravenously, a single low dose of ketamine can produce robust and rapid antidepressant effects in MDD patients.
+We are developing AV-101, a new generation, oral CNS drug candidate in Phase 2 clinical development, initially as adjunctive treatment, replacing the widespread use of atypical antipsychotics such as aripiprazole, for tens of millions of MDD patients worldwide suffering from an inadequate response to standard antidepressants.
+Paradigm-shifting clinical studies performed by Dr. Carlos Zarate and others at the National Institute of Mental Health (NIMH), Yale University and several other academic research centers have demonstrated that, when given intravenously, a single low dose of ketamine can produce robust and rapid antidepressant effects in patients with MDD.
 AV-101 is functionally similar to ketamine in that both are NMDA receptor antagonists.
 However, AV-101 modulates NMDA receptor channel activity and ketamine blocks it.
 We believe that this difference in receptor activity can potentially bypass the adverse side effects that occur with ketamine.

 Where AV-101 Might Fit as an Adjunctive Therapy in the Depression Treatment Algorithm